 David started the team back in 2015 and puts in more hours than any single person is expected to.
 He believes and works so hard to ensure that these students get what they need and achieve success through critical thinking and team work.
 He has been a teacher at Career Academy since 2014 and is driving a team of inspiration and dedication.

-Roger joined David in the middle of the 2015 season and was inspired to coach full time with the team following David’s lead and drive to do what’s right for students.
-This is his first year as an assistant coach but he has learned a lot about the program and is growing with the students has he teaches them the skills they need to be successful.
+Roger joined David in the middle of the 2015 season and was inspired to coach full time with the team following David's lead and drive to do what's right for students.
+This is his second year as an assistant coach but he has learned a lot about the program and is growing with the students as he teaches them the skills they need to be successful.

 Our Volunteer Mentors